 On January 21, 2015, the magistrate read the judgment: Both Collins and John were acquitted.
 Their names are completely cleared.
 As he heard the news, Collins let out a deep sigh.

-Back at the IJM office, the team celebrated with Collins and John, rejoicing and even dancing that the fight is over.
+Back at the IJM office, the team celebrated with Collins and John, rejoicing and even dancing in celebration as this hard-fought battle finally ended.